himslm01/himslm01.github.io/VPN/wstunnel_wireguard.md

 ```console
 /usr/local/bin/wstunnel -v --server ws://0.0.0.0:8080 --restrictTo=127.0.0.1:51820
 ```

+The `--restrictTo=` parameter above is correct for the case where [WSTunnel](https://github.com/erebe/wstunnel/) and [WireGuard](https://www.wireguard.com/) are going to be installed on the dedicated `WireGuard server` server.
+Where you have [WSTunnel](https://github.com/erebe/wstunnel/) installed on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) and [WireGuard](https://www.wireguard.com/) configured on a [Mikrotik router](https://mikrotik.com/products/group/ethernet-routers) the `--restrictTo=` parameter should be the IPv4 address of your [Mikrotik router](https://mikrotik.com/products/group/ethernet-routers) and the port that [WireGuard](https://www.wireguard.com/) is configured to listen on.

 In another shell on the same the `WireGuard server` Linux server I ran `ncat` listening for UDP traffic on port 51820: